apenella/go-ansible/README.md

   PrivilegeEscalationOptions: privilegeEscalationOptions,
 }

-// myExecutabler is an hypothetical implementation of the Executabler interface executabler := &myExecutabler{}
+// MyExecutabler is an hypothetical implementation of the Executabler interface executabler := &myExecutabler{}

-// myOutputer is an hypothetical implementation of the ResultsOutputer interface output := &myOutputer{}
+// MyOutputer is an hypothetical implementation of the ResultsOutputer interface output := &myOutputer{}

-// exec is an instance of the DefaultExecute executor exec := execute.NewDefaultExecute( execute.WithCmd(playbookCmd),
+// Exec is an instance of the DefaultExecute executor exec := execute.NewDefaultExecute( execute.WithCmd(playbookCmd),
   execute.WithExecutable(executabler),